pixano/pixano-app/README.md

 #### Run the application

-In the command prompt, type in `node server/server.js /path/to/your/workspace` from the root folder and hit enter.
+In the command prompt, type in `pixano /path/to/your/workspace` from the root folder and hit enter. (or alternatively : `node cli/pixano /path/to/your/workspace`)

 *NB: Make sure when typing this command that the workspace (`/path/to/your/workspace`) contains all of the data you want to use.*

+Type in `pixano --help` to get the options available in your current version of Pixano.

 ## 2. Usage